JohnAppleSeed-/searchEngine/README.md

 This is a "search engine" built with: iojs/node + redis + mongodb + express + socket.io

 This is for learning purposes only.
+It's very simple and "bare bones" and can probably be improved.

 ![instant search](http://i.imgur.com/PGwqbC7.gif)

 ###Install

-clone the git repo and cd into the newly created directory:
+Clone the git repo and cd into the newly created directory:
 ```
 $ git clone https://github.com/JohnAppleSeed-/searchEngine.git
 $ cd searchEngine